sakelog/tauri_github_analyzer/README.md

 ![issue](https://img.shields.io/github/issues/sakelog/tauri_github_analyzer)
 ![license](https://img.shields.io/github/license/sakelog/tauri_github_analyzer)

+## Feature

+Just enter the personal access token in this app window to graphically list the Views and Clones of the repositories you have published.

 ## Requirement

 - for Users
   - Windows 11 (or Windows with WebView2 installed)
+  - GitHub personal access token
+    - permission : public_repo
 - for Developers
   - Windows 11 (or Windows with WebView2 installed)
   - Microsoft Visual Studio C++ build tools